jannispinter/site-ffka/Readme.md

-Gluon site config for Freifunk Karlsruhe
+Gluon site config for Freifunk Karlsruhe (experimental) Use with care... :)